-In addition to the stipulations as laid down in the common part of the EER and the document mentioned entitled 'Colloquium Doctum', and in other admission regulations to bachelor's educational programmes, for the academic years 2022-2023 and 2023-2024 a fixed quota procedure applies to the bachelor Psychology (WHW art.
+In addition to the stipulations as laid down in the common part of the EER, the document mentioned entitled 'Colloquium Doctum' and the admission website, and in other admission regulations to bachelor's educational programmes, for the academic years 2023-2024 and 2024-2025 a fixed quota procedure applies to the bachelor Psychology (WHW art.
 7.53).
 This means a limited number or places is available.
 Places will be allocated by a process of selecting students.
 The selection procedure and selection criteria will be described on the (programme's) website of the university.